 Neither of these scenarios is necessary.
-With so many LMS vendors in every category, and so many ways to license an LMS, why not look within your target category to find a license model that also aligns with your business model?
+With so many LMS vendors in every solution category—and so many ways to license an LMS—why not look within your target category to find a license model that aligns with your business model?

 This issue is similar to being “house poor” in your personal life.
-There is a limit to your income.
-If you allocate the lion’s share to your house mortgage you never have funds for improvements, vacations, dining out or discretionary purchases.
+Everyone’s income is limited.
+If you allocate the lion’s share of your wages to your house mortgage, funds never become available for improvements, vacations, dining out, or discretionary purchases.
 As a result, your quality of life suffers, and only the house wins.

 Thanks for reading!

-Looking for a learning platform that truly fits your organization’s needs?
+Want expert assistance to find a specialized learning platform that truly fits your organization’s needs?
 We’re here to help!
 Submit the form below to schedule a free preliminary consultation at your convenience.